Ifehan/Chipn/docs/transaction-history.md

 ### Common Issues

-#### No Transactions Displayed
+#### Notransaction-history Displayed

 **Possible Causes:**
-- No transactions exist for the user
+- Notransaction-history exist for the user
 - API endpoint not configured correctly
 - Authentication token missing or invalid

 **Solutions:**
-1. Check if user has any transactions in the database
+1. Check if user has anytransaction-history in the database
 2. Verify `VITE_API_BASE_URL` in `.env` file
 3. Ensure user is authenticated (check localStorage for token)